United States textile workers' strike of 1934: End of the strike

 The strike was, in fact, already falling apart, particularly in the South, where local government refused to provide any relief assistance to strikers and there were few sympathetic churches or unions to provide support.
 Although the union had pledged before the walkout began to feed strikers, it was wholly unable to fulfill this promise.
 While roughly half of the textile workers in North and South Carolina and roughly three fourths in Georgia were on strike at this point, with similar figures in Massachusetts and Rhode Island, workers had started to drift back to work and struck plants were reopening, if with only skeleton crews.

 At that point the mediation board that Roosevelt had appointed in the first week of the strike issued its report.
 As was typical of federal commissions of this era, the board temporized, urging further studies of the economic plight of the employers and the effects of the stretch-out on their employees.
 It urged the President to create a new Textile Labor Relations Board to hear workers' complaints and urged employers not to discriminate against strikers.

-President Roosevelt announced his support for the report, then urged employees to return to work and the manufacturers to accept the commission's recommendations.
+Roosevelt announced his support for the report, then urged employees to return to work and the manufacturers to accept the commission's recommendations.
 The UTW took the opportunity to declare victory and held a number of parades to celebrate the end of the strike.

-In fact, the strike was a total defeat for the union, particularly in the South.
+The strike was a total defeat for the union, particularly in the South.
 The union had not forced the mill owners to recognize it or obtained any of its economic demands.
-The employers refused, moreover, to reinstate strikers throughout the South, while the Cotton Textile National Industrial Relations Board never ceded any authority to any other board.
+The employers refused to reinstate strikers throughout the South, while the Cotton Textile National Industrial Relations Board never ceded any authority to any other board.
 Thousands of strikers never returned to work in the mills.